c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 ### [0] Learning Game Development on YouTube and the Pygame subreddit
 Before I wrote any code for this work I spent a lot of time researching and watching tutorials.
 I wanted to test the feasibility of my idea.
 Turns out pygame is not the best for the type of game I wanted to make.
 Thus, some features had to be sacrificed since I thought a playable game would be better than a buggy and incomplete game.
 ### [1] Finding Game Assets
 I am not an artist.
-Thus, before I stared making my game I spent more time than I care to admit finding game assets that fit the aesthetic of my game.
+Thus, before I stared making my game I spent more time than I care to admit finding game assets that fit the aesthetic of Dungeons & Dating.
 Shout out to all the incredibly talented people who made awesome free game assets and put them on Itch.io (see References for specifics).

 ### [2] Making maps, writing a story and modifying assets
 ####    [2.1] Maps:
 I learned how to use Tiled to make the maps for this game!
 The world map, the dungeon map and the dialogue screen were made in Tiled using tilesets from the internet (see references for specifics).

-Tiled ended up being super helpful to figure out the exact position of objects on the screen.
+Tiled also ended up being super helpful to figure out the exact position of objects on the screen.

 ####    [2.2] Writing a story
-The game needed some context before the user could hit play, so I made some Undertale inspired Introduction Sequence to tell the player what's going on.
+The game needed some context before the user could hit play, so I made an _Undertale_ inspired Introduction Sequence to tell the player what's going on.
 I quickly learned that pygame doesn't like text and  that the typing effect that takes a few lines of code with normal python is almost impossible to achieve (for me).
 Wrapping text?
 Unimaginable.
 I also learned that people haven't made  or updated pygame libraries since 2012.
 I ended up making the text images in Procreate, which is not the best solution, but I think the end product is not the worst.

 ####    [2.3]
-Given that all the assets for Dungeons & Dating come from different sources, sometimes the disparity in style and, more importantly, color scheme was too noticable.
+Given that all the assets for Dungeons & Dating come from different sources, sometimes the disparity in style and, more importantly, color scheme was too noticeable.
 Thus, I went back into Procreate to change some colors and move some pixels.
 Hopefully the final product looks  cohesive and not too unbalanced.

 Every artist to make (free) slime sprites ever thinks slimes should be green, so I had to make them purple all on my own.